Jacques de Larosière

-Family and education
+Early life and education

 Larosière descends from Joseph Thebaud.
-He studied at Lycée Louis-le-Grand and Institut d'Etudes Politiques de Paris.
+He studied at Lycée Louis-le-Grand and Institut d'Études Politiques de Paris.
 He graduated from École nationale d'administration in 1958 and entered the elite French Finance Ministry internal inspectorate known as the Inspection générale des finances.

 Career

+Career in government

 From 1965 to 1974 Larosière worked at the Directorate-General of the Treasury (France)|Directorate of the Treasury within the French Finance Ministry.
 He then briefly joined the private office (cabinet) of Finance Minister Valéry Giscard d'Estaing, and following the latter election as French President, was appointed Director of the French Treasury in 1974, a position he held for the next four years.

+Career in international finance

-He was then the Managing Director of the International Monetary Fund (IMF) from 17 June 1978 to 15 January 1987.
+Larosière served as the Managing Director of the International Monetary Fund (IMF) from 17 June 1978 to 15 January 1987.

 From 1987 to 1993 he was the Governor of the Banque de France.

-In September 1993 Larosière became President of the London-based European Bank for Reconstruction and Development, in the wake of the scandals that led to the departure of the EBRD's first president, Jacques Attali.
+After successfully competing against Giuliano Amato, Leszek Balcerowicz and Henning Christophersen to become the European Union's nominee for the post, Larosière became President of the London-based European Bank for Reconstruction and Development in September 1993.
+His appointment came in the wake of the scandals that led to the departure of the EBRD's first president, Jacques Attali.
 He left this position in 1998 after restoring the bank's reputation and credibility.